Idaho Transportation Department: History

 In 1919, the Commission was abolished and its functions were transferred to a Bureau of Highways in the Department of Public Works.
 A property tax was enacted by the Legislature to fund roads for the state and bonds were issued to build a highway system.

 In 1950, the Idaho Department of Highways was reorganized and placed under the direction of a governing Board.
 In 1974, the Idaho Department of Highways became the Idaho Transportation Department.
 The Department of Motor Vehicles originally reported to the Idaho Department of Law Enforcement, but was transferred to ITD in 1982.

 Organization

-ITD is organized into six divisions and six district offices.
+ITD is organized into five divisions and six district offices.
 The agency serves under an appointed seven member Idaho Transportation Board.
 The board establishes state transportation policy and guides the planning, development and management of the Idaho transportation network.
 The board is appointed by the governor.
 One board member represents each of the six regional districts.
 A seventh member is appointed as chairman of the board.

 The department has the following six divisions: